-A Meeting was held on 24 April 2014, which five Directors attended.
+A Meeting was held on 24 April 2015, which six Directors attended.

-Pursuant to article 3, paragraph 2 of the bylaws, in the event of a resolution to extend the term of the Company, shareholders who do not approve the resolution will not have the right of withdrawal.
+Pursuant to Art.
+3, paragraph 2 of the bylaws, in the event of a resolution to extend the term of the Company, shareholders who do not approve the resolution will not have the right of withdrawal.

 According to the provisions of article 29 of the bylaws, the net profits identified in the financial statements, minus the portion allocable to the legal reserve up to the legal limit, are allocated by resolution of the Shareholders' Meeting.
 Specifically, the Shareholders' Meeting, at the proposal of the Board of Directors, may resolve to create and increase other reserves.
 With regard to shareholders' rights that are not described in this Report, see the applicable laws and regulations currently in force.

-At its meeting of 11 March 2015, pursuant to application criterion 9.C.4 of the Code, the Board did not find it necessary to propose to the Shareholders' Meeting amendments to the bylaws relating to the percentage established for the exercising of minority rights, insofar as, pursuant to article 144-quater of the CONSOB Issuer Regulation, for the submission of lists for the appointment of members of the Board of Directors and the Board of Statutory Auditors, articles 14 and 26 of the Issuer's bylaws stipulate respective thresholds of 2.5% and 2% of the voting capital or any different percentage established or prescribed by legal or regulatory provisions.
-Note in this regard that, with resolution no. 19109 of 28 January 2015, CONSOB set the minimum shareholding for submitting lists of candidates for the election of the Issuer's Board of Directors at 4.5% of the share capital.
+At its meeting of 07 March 2015, pursuant to application criterion 9.C.4 of the Code, the Board did not find it necessary to propose to the Shareholders' Meeting amendments to the bylaws relating to the percentage established for the exercising of minority rights following the significant change in the market capitalisation of the shares of the Company, insofar as, pursuant to article 144-quater of the CONSOB Issuer Regulation, for the submission of lists for the appointment of members of the Board of Directors and the Board of Statutory Auditors, articles 14 and 26 of the Issuer's bylaws stipulate respective thresholds of 2.5% and 2% of the voting capital or any different percentage established or prescribed by legal or regulatory provisions.
+Note in this regard that, with resolution 19499 of 26 January 2016, CONSOB set the minimum shareholding for submitting lists of candidates for the election of the Issuer's Board of Directors at 4.5% of the share capital.